Goorakh/RiskOfChaos/README.md

 * Benthic Transform Random Item: Upgrades the tier of 1 random item
 * Kill All (Non-Boss) Enemies: Kills all non-boss enemies on the map
 * Random Gravity Direction: Changes the direction of gravity
-* Disable Random Skill: Disables a random skill slot (Lasts 1 stage)
+* Disable Random Skill: Disables a random skill slot, lasts 90 seconds
 * Ahoy!: Spawns 3 equipment drones with a Consumed Trophy Hunter's Tricorn
 * Increase Knockback: Multiplies all knockback by 3 (configurable), lasts 1 stage
 * Add Random Item to Monster Inventory: Permanently adds a random item to all enemies